-- All successful projects require a plan, and construction of a tension fabric building is no different.
+- All successful projects require a plan, and the construction of a tension fabric building is no different.
 What are you covering?
 How much space do you need to cover?
 What clearance height will you need?
 Do you need end walls?
 Overhead or man doors?
-Knowing the design you need for the building will help ensure you get the exact building you need.
+Knowing the design, you need for the building will help ensure you get the exact building you need.

 The more developed the plan is, the better.
 An architect can be extremely valuable in walking you through the highly customizable options of a tension fabric building.
-The architectural drawings they can provide to engineers, general contractors, or directly to Guard-All will make sure all parties are on the same page.
+The architectural drawings they can provide to engineers, general contractors, or directly to GNB will make sure all parties are on the same page.